ex22760/Coffee-Price-Prediction/README.md

 # Real World Arabica Coffee Price Prediction

 This project delivers a robust time series forecasting pipeline combining macroeconomic indicators and ENSO climate signals to predict Arabica coffee prices.
 Leveraging classical, machine learning, and deep learning models, I build an ensemble to enhance accuracy and deploy an interactive Streamlit dashboard for real-time forecast visualisation and performance monitoring.
+Also included is a simulated business plan for an academic project.

 ---